The U.S. is demanding Iran rein in its proxy groups. Is that actually possible?

 Norman Roule: Broadly speaking, Iran has sufficient control over its proxies to control or modulate their behavior because it controls their weaponry, their funding and it has significant political relationships with their key leaders.

 Kelly: And how do we know that?
-I mean, when the U.S. contends that Iran is providing money on weapons and intelligence, how do they know?
+I mean, when the U.S. contends that Iran is providing money and weapons and intelligence, how do they know?

 Roule: Well, the evidence is significant, and it's even open information.
 We have literally tons of weapons made in Iran captured from boats originating in Iran or weapons that have been fired against U.S. and partner forces with made-in-Tehran nomenclature.